Hugh Beaver Roberts: Professional life

 In the late 1830s or early 1840s, a tramway had been built from an ironstone mine at Llidiart Yspytty, to the west of Porthmadog to the quays on the western bank of the Afon Glaslyn.
 When the fortunes of the mine declined, and the Bangor and Portmadoc Slate and Slate Slab Co Ltd wanted to extend the line northwards to Gorseddau slate quarry, Roberts was the solicitor who drew up the draft plan.
 He was living at Plas Llandoget, Llanrwst at the time, and although the scheme fell through, a tramway was built to Gorseddau some two years later in 1855.
-The tramway was built on private land and therefore no Parliamentary authority was obtained for its construction, but some of the land was leased from John Priestley of Ty-uchaf-cwmystadllyn, and it was Roberts who drew up the lease.
+The tramway was built on private land and therefore no parliamentary authority was obtained for its construction, but some of the land was leased from John Priestley of Ty-uchaf-cwmystadllyn, and it was Roberts who drew up the lease.

 Roberts was involved in the Croesor Tramway to a much greater extent than the Gorseddau Tramway.
-It was constructed in two parts, with the lower section from Porthmadog to Carreg-Hylldrem being authorised by an Act of Parliament obtained on 5 July 1865.
-This was officially the Croesor and Port Madoc Railway, and Roberts was one of the directors.
+It was constructed in two parts, with the lower section from Porthmadog to Carreg-Hylldrem being authorised by an act of Parliament, the Croesor and Portmadoc Railway Act 1865 (28 & 29 Vict. c. ccxcv), obtained on 5 July 1865.
+This was officially the Croesor and Portmadoc Railway, and Roberts was one of the directors.
 The upper section, from Carreg-Hylldrem up the Croesor Valley, was built on land owned by Roberts.
 The lower section was constructed using a series of wayleaves and was virtually flat, with the only major civil engineering work being a bridge to cross the Afon Glaslyn.
 It ran for some 4 mi to Carreg-Hylldrem, a rocky outcrop near Llanfrothen.
-The Act of Parliament was obtained afterwards, to authorise maintenance of the tramway and an extension to Borth y Gest, which was never built.
+The act of Parliament was obtained afterwards, to authorise maintenance of the tramway and an extension to Borth y Gest, which was never built.
 The upper section was privately funded by Roberts, and again used wayleaves, as he owned most of the land himself.
 From the end of Cwm Croesor, the tramway was relatively level for 0.25 mi and then descended 150 ft at the Blaen y Cwm incline.
 There was then another fairly flat 1.5 mi section, which required three clapper bridges to be constructed, before the village of Croesor is reached.
 It continues for another 0.5 mi with a stone embankment used to maintain the grade to the head of the Parc incline, two sections which together dropped the line by nearly 500 ft.